Printmaking: Monotype, Intaglio, Etching, Photogravure and Screenprinting

 Intaglio

-Description: inmbul1a Intaglio refers to prints that are made from a plate into which a design has been incised, by scratching, etching in acid, or some other means.
+inmbul1a Intaglio refers to prints that are made from a plate into which a design has been incised, by scratching, etching in a liquid, or some other means.
 Generally more than one copy of the print is made from such a plate.
 The collection of nearly identical prints from one plate is called an edition.

-Description: inmbul1a Traditional etching is a type of intaglio printing that involves the use of nitric acid as the etchant.
+inmbul1a Traditional etching is a type of intaglio printing that involves the use of nitric acid as the etchant on a zinc plate, or the use of ferric chloride as the etchant on a copper plate.

-Description: inmbul1a Photogravure is an intaglio process that was used to produce photographs.
+inmbul1a Photogravure is an intaglio process that was originally used to produce photographs.
 In its modern version it allows one to print images with a wide range of values.

 Ultraviolet light is used to transfer a digital image printed in black on a transparency to light-sensitive gelatin film.
 The gelatin film is then adhered to a flat, polished copper plate.
 The image is developed on the copper plate using hot water.